https://invisible-island.net/ncurses/man/

 the directory tree.
 However, some applications assume the existence of

-the directory tree, and read it directly rather than using the terminfo
+the directory tree and read it directly, ignoring the terminfo API.

 o If ncurses is configured with termcap support, this variable may